Aches, Pain, Fever (cont.)

 High fever (>103 F/40 C) or prolonged bouts of fever can lead to

 It is important to seek treatment for the underlying cause of a fever in the situations described above.
 Many of the infections that can cause fever can lead to severe complications if untreated.

 What is the prognosis for a fever?

 The prognosis for a fever depends on the cause.
 Most cases of fever are self-limited and resolve with symptomatic treatment.
+For example, a fever associated with a common cold usually only lasts two to three days.
+If fever is caused by influenza, most flu symptoms including fever go away in about a week.
 Depending on the cause, antibiotics or other appropriate medications may be used.

 Fevers associated with severe infections, or in patients whose immune system is compromised (such as those with cancer, elderly people, newborn infants, patients with HIV/AIDS, or people with autoimmune disorders), can be life-threatening.

-Fever is preventable only to the extent that the specific cause of the fever can be prevented.
+Prevention of fever is possible only to the extent that the specific cause of the fever can be prevented.
 Most fevers are caused by infection.
 Avoiding sources of infection and maintaining good hygiene practices are the best way to prevent a fever.

 Some ways to prevent the spread of infection include the following: